 speaker

 spk02

 Yeah, good evening.
-I know that you don't share this data point, but could you give us a directional sense of how ACV annualized contract value trends would compare with YOI, given the changing nature of the large and mega cost breakout deals?
+I know that you don't share this data point, but could you give us a directional sense of how ACV, annualized contract value, trends would have moved or would compare YOY given the changing nature of deals towards the large and mega cost takeout deals?

 speaker

-Thanks for the question, Surendra.
+Thanks for the question, Srinu.
 We are not in a position to share that information.

+speaker